Skip to main content

 Resistance exercise is the primary stimulus for satellite cell activation.
 The mechanical strain and micro-trauma signal these dormant cells to proliferate.
 Some of these newly activated cells then fuse with the existing muscle fiber, donating their nuclei.
 This process of myonuclear accretion is fundamental to the long-term potential for muscle growth.

 Hormone therapy, specifically with testosterone, acts as a powerful amplifier of this process.
-Testosterone directly increases the number of and enhances their proliferation and differentiation in response to an exercise stimulus.
+Testosterone directly increases the number of satellite cells and enhances their proliferation and differentiation in response to an exercise stimulus.
 In a low-testosterone environment, the satellite cell response to training is blunted.

 By restoring optimal testosterone levels, the pool of available satellite cells is expanded, and their sensitivity to the mechanical signals from exercise is heightened.
 This creates a more robust and efficient pathway for myonuclear accretion, leading to a greater potential for hypertrophy and strength gain over years of consistent training.